-If a Canadian registered charity was named as a beneficiary of the deceased holder's FHSA, the transfer of funds to the registered charity must occur within the 36-month period following the holder's death.
-If the transfer occurs during this 36-month period, the transfer is deemed to be a donation or gift made immediately before the holder's death.
+Where you name a Canadian registered charity as a beneficiary of the FHSA, the transfer of funds to the registered charity must occur within the 36-month period following your death.
+If the transfer occurs during this 36-month period, the transfer is deemed to be a donation or gift made immediately before your death.
+Once the donation has been completed, the estate representative can claim the charitable donation tax credit.